St. Mary’s Academy

 Electronic Media, Devices and Systems Responsible Use Policy

-Technology is an important enhancement to the rigorous academic curriculum taught at the school providing the most appropriate tools available to support higher-level learning and instruction in and out of the classrooms.
+Technology is an important enhancement to the rigorous academic curriculum taught at the school.
+Our objective is to provide the most appropriate tools available to support higher-level learning and instruction in and out of the classrooms.
 All SMA community members are expected to contribute to a stable and productive computing environment using good and ethical judgment at all times.
 The rules and guidelines that govern the use of St. Mary’s Academy’s technology and network resources are outlined below.

 For purposes of this policy, the term “technology” or "network" includes, but is not limited to: hardware (computers, printers, document and other cameras, projectors, interactive boards, network, iPads, and all related materials), software, and internet-based programs (St. Mary’s website, email system, and any other school-owned or school-based internet programs.)